stakater/Playbook/content/workshop/konfigurator/scenario.md

 ## Steps
 1. Deploy Konfigurator Operator (already running in namespace `logging`)
-2. Deploy KonfiguratorTemplate resource (already exist in `logging` namespace named `fluentd`)
+2. Deploy KonfiguratorTemplate resource for templating fluentd config.
 3. Verify rendered configmap `konfigurator-stakater-logging-fluentd-elasticsearch-rendered` in `logging` namespace without sample app config.
 4. Deploy a sample application with regex to be used by Konfigurator in a separate namespace.
-5. Konfigurator operator will read the newly created resource and render the new config.
+5. Konfigurator will read the newly created resource and render the new config.
 6. `Reloader` will reload the pods as soon as the config is updated.
-7. Verify the newly renedered config is mounted on the specified pod.

 ## Deploy Konfigurator Operator